Trading Bots#

 Notes:

-are provided all open orders will be cancelled - If only
+• If neither order_id or sym are provided all open orders will be cancelled

-is provided, then this particular order will be cancelled - If only
+• If only order_id is provided, then this particular order will be cancelled

 Example Response